DjangoGirls/tutorial/en/deploy/README.md

 <!--TODO: maybe do ssh keys installs in install party, and point ppl who dont have it to an extention -->

 Your code is now on Github.
 Go and check it out!
-You'll find it's in fine company - Django, the djangogirls tutorial, and many other great open source software projects also host their code on Github :)
+You'll find it's in fine company - [Django](https://github.com/django/django), the [Django Girls Tutorial](https://github.com/DjangoGirls/tutorial), and many other great open source software projects also host their code on Github :)

 # Setting up our blog on PythonAnywhere